 This page will describe how to install CoCoVGA in a Color Computer 2 with a rev B mainboard.
 Drilling the case to mount the button board is not necessary, but recommended.

-For installation of one of Zippster's (Ed Snider's) composite and audio boards, see his page.
+For installation of one of Zippster's (Ed Snider's) combination composite + audio boards, see his page.

-The instructions for installation in a Color Computer 2 with a rev B mainboard are also available in PDF format courtesy Steve Batson.
+The instructions for installation in a Color Computer 2 with a rev B mainboard, created prior to the availability of an audio solution, are also available in PDF format courtesy Steve Batson.

 For CoCoVGA main board